-- 52. Combating money laundering and terrorist financing is essential for maintaining the stability and integrity of the financial system.
+- 52. Preventing money laundering and terrorist financing is essential for maintaining the stability and integrity of the financial system.
 Involvement of an institution in money laundering and terrorist financing might have an impact on its viability and the trust in the financial system.
-Directive (EU) 2015/849 (AMLD), in line with international standards for the prevention of money laundering and countering terrorist financing (AML/CFT) set by the Financial Action Task Force, stresses the importance of senior management taking responsibility for the identification, assessment and management of ML/TF risks and requires institutions to identify the member of the management board who is responsible for the implementation of the laws, regulations and administrative provisions necessary to comply with the AMLD.
-This member and the management body collectively should have sufficient knowledge, skills and experience in this area.
-Against this background, institutions and competent authorities should be aware of the negative impact on an institution's safety and soundness that could be produced in the event of a possible involvement of a member of the management body and/or a key function holder in ML/TF, or that the institution be unwilling to take robust action to manage the risk of the institution's involvement in ML/TF. - 53.
-Together with the authorities and bodies responsible for ensuring compliance with antimoney laundering requirements under Directive (EU) 2015/849, competent authorities have an important role to play in identifying and tackling weaknesses in institutions' AML/CFT systems and controls.
-In this context, the guidelines clarify in line with Directive 2013/36/EU that the knowledge, experience and skill requirements of at least the member of the management body who is responsible for the implementation of the laws, regulations and administrative provisions necessary to comply with the AMLD include identifying, managing and mitigating money laundering and financing of terrorism risk.
-The guidelines also clarify that the ability to understand ML/TF risks is part of the assessments of the collective suitability of the members of the management body and the assessment of key function holders. - 50.54.
-It is crucial for competent authorities when assessing the suitability of members of the management body of all institutions and heads of internal control functions and the CFO of significant CRD-institutions, where they are not part of the management body, to have access to and to assess specific information about the persons. - 51.55.
-The Guidelines set out in Annex III the documentation and information to be provided for initial and ongoing assessments.
-However, competent authorities are not limited to this information; e.g. within the supervisory process, a competent authority can also gather additional information on the suitability of persons.
-Relevant information that can be taken into account in the assessment of suitability can also come from other sources, such as http://ec.europa.eu/finance/securities/docs/isd/mifid/rts/160714-rts-authorisation\en.pdf and https://www.esma.europa.eu/sites/default/files/library/2015-1858 - final\report - internal whistleblowing or from external sources, when this information is deemed to be reliable.
+Directive (EU) 2015/849 (AMLD), in line with international standards for the prevention of money laundering and countering terrorist financing (AML/CFT) set by the Financial Action Task Force, stresses the importance of senior management taking responsibility for the identification, assessment and management of ML/TF risks and requires, without prejudice to the national transposition of Directive 2015/849/EU, institutions to identify the member of the management board who is responsible for the implementation of the laws, regulations and administrative provisions necessary to comply with AMLD. - 53.
+Without prejudice to the national transposition of Directive 2015/849/EU, a member of the management body should be identified as the individual responsible for the implementation of the laws, regulations and administrative provisions necessary to comply with AMLD.. - 54.
+Against this background, institutions and competent authorities should be aware of the negative impact on an institution's safety and soundness that could be produced in the event of a possible involvement of a member of the management body and/or a key function holder in ML/TF or of the institution being unwilling to take robust action to manage the risk of the institution's involvement in ML/TF. - 55.
+Together with competent authorities responsible for ensuring compliance with anti-money laundering requirements under Directive (EU) 2015/849 (AML Supervisors) and other relevant bodies (such as Financial Intelligence Units), competent authorities have an important role to play in identifying and tackling weaknesses in institutions' AML/CFT systems and controls.
+In this context, the Guidelines clarify in line with Directive 2013/36/EU that the knowledge, experience and skill requirements of at least the member of the management body who is responsible for the implementation of the laws, regulations and administrative provisions necessary to comply with AMLD include identifying, managing and mitigating money laundering and financing of terrorism risk.
+The Guidelines also clarify that the ability to understand ML/TF risks is part of the assessments of the collective suitability of the members of the management body and the assessment of key function holders.